nightness/swarm/examples/basic/README.md

+Here is the updated README based on your provided `package.json` scripts:

+---

-# Swarm Basic
+# Swarm Basic (TypeScript)

-This folder contains basic examples demonstrating the core capabilities of Swarm.
-These examples show the simplest implementations of Swarm, with one input message and a corresponding output.
-The `simple_loop_no_helpers.ts` example has a while loop to demonstrate how to create an interactive Swarm session.
+This folder contains basic examples demonstrating the core capabilities of Swarm-TS, a TypeScript port of OpenAI's [Swarm](https://github.com/openai/swarm) project.
+These examples showcase the simplest implementations of Swarm, with one input message and a corresponding output.
+The `simple_loop_no_helpers.ts` example includes a while loop to demonstrate how to create an interactive Swarm session.

-### Examples
+## Examples

 1. **agent_handoff.ts**